- Chaga can be mixed with coffee for a great-tasting cup and reduced caffeine crash.

 Lion's Mane is believed to help support the immune system and protect the body against bacteria and viruses that find their way into the gut through the mouth or nose.
 In short, this means that you may be less likely to contract and develop an infectious disease.

 This makes it a great choice for anybody with a busy job, or even for a student who is struggling to retain information ahead of an important test.
-In fact, it’s particularly useful in this instance, as Lion's Mane has been shown to reduce symptoms of memory loss in mice.
+In fact, it’s particularly useful in this instance, as Lion's Mane has been shown to reduce symptoms of memory loss in mice, showing potential to enhance wellness and cognitive functions.

 It’s also been found that Lion’s Mane’s anti-inflammatory properties can help reduce symptoms of anxiety and depression.
 One study discovered that Lion's Mane could help reduce feelings of anxiety and irritation in menopausal women.